 Career Outlook and Salary

-The U.S. Bureau of Labor Statistics (BLS) predicted that social and human service assistants, including those in case management, would see a 22% employment growth between 2012 and 2022, due in part to an increasing segment of the population that's aged and an increasing demand for services to care for them.
-In 2013, the BLS reported that social and human service assistants earned a median salary of $29,230 per year.
+The U.S. Bureau of Labor Statistics (BLS) predicts that social workers will see a 12% employment growth between 2014 and 2024, due in part to an increasing elderly segment of the population and the increasing demand for services to care for them.
+The BLS reported that social workers earned a median salary of $45,900 per year in 2015.

 Probation officers supervise offenders who have been convicted of a crime and served their time, making the transition back to living in their home community, or who have been assigned probation instead of a jail sentence.
 They meet with offenders and their families, help them develop a plan for adjusting back to civilian life and refer them to social services for additional help as needed.
 Keeping track of offenders' electronic monitoring and drug test results is also part of a probation officer's role, as well as preparing reports on client progress.